 In addition, sales of our products (including products of our wholly-owned subsidiaries) are affected by the reimbursement policies imposed by third-party payers, including governments, private insurance plans and managed care providers and may be affected by regulatory, clinical and guideline developments and domestic and international trends toward managed care and healthcare cost containment as well as U.S. legislation affecting pharmaceutical pricing and reimbursement.
 Government and others' regulations and reimbursement policies may affect the development, usage and pricing of our products.
 In addition, we compete with other companies with respect to some of our marketed products as well as for the discovery and development of new products.
 We believe that some of our newer products, product candidates or new indications for existing products, may face competition when and as they are approved and marketed.
 Our products may compete against products that have lower prices, established reimbursement, superior performance, are easier to administer, or that are otherwise competitive with our products.
 In addition, while we and our partners routinely obtain patents for our and their products and technology, the protection of our products offered by patents and patent applications may be challenged, invalidated or circumvented by our or our partners' competitors and there can be no guarantee of our or our partners' ability to obtain or maintain patent protection for our products or product candidates.
 We cannot guarantee that we will be able to produce commercially successful products or maintain the commercial success of our existing products.
-Our stock price may be affected by actual or perceived market opportunity, competitive position, and success or failure of our products or product candidates.
-Further, the discovery of significant problems with a product similar to one of our products that implicate an entire class of products could have a material adverse effect on sales of the affected products and on our business and results of operations.
+Our stock price may be affected by actual or perceived market opportunity, competitive position, and success or failure of our products or products could have a material adverse effect on sales of the affected products and on our business and results of operations.
 Our efforts to integrate the operations of companies we have acquired may not be successful.
-Cost savings initiatives may result in us incurring impairment or other related charges on our assets.
-We may experience difficulties, delays or unexpected costs and not achieve anticipated benefits and savings from our recently announced restructuring plans.
+We may experience difficulties, delays or unexpected costs and not achieve anticipated benefits and savings from our restructuring plan.
 Our business performance could affect or limit the ability of our Board of Directors to declare a dividend or our ability to pay a dividend or repurchase common stock.